Katinha25/Hierarchical-clustering/README.md

 # Hierarchical-clustering

-Demonstration of how to build hierarchical clustering models
+Demonstration of how to build hierarchical clustering models with the wine data from UCI:  https://archive.ics.uci.edu/ml/datasets/wine